How To Get Verified on Instagram [October 2020]

-While verification may seem like a big deal, I’m not so sure it is.
-It’s a tiny blue tick next to your name on a social network.
-It doesn’t get you into exclusive clubs, it doesn’t give you discounts on products, and it won’t make you more attractive to the opposite sex.
+You may be wondering if you even need to get verified.
+The blue checkmark doesn’t get you into exclusive clubs, it doesn’t give you discounts on products, and it won’t make you more attractive to the opposite sex.
 So why bother?

 Get verified on Instagram